Muharrem Demirok

 Muharrem Daniel Demirok (born 3 October 1976) is a Swedish politician who served as leader of the Centre Party from 2023 to 2025.
 Additionally, Demirok has been a member of parliament since September 2022.

 Early life

-Demirok was born on 3 October 1976 in Huddinge, Stockholm County, Sweden to a Swedish mother and Turkish father.
+Demirok was born on 3 October 1976 in Huddinge, Stockholm County, Sweden, to a Swedish mother and Turkish father.

 Career

 He is a member of the Centre Party.
-From 2009 to 2022, he served as a municipal council in the municipality of Linköping.
+From 2009 to 2022, he served as a municipal councillor in the municipality of Linköping.
 Following the 2022 Swedish general election, he became a member of parliament.
 On 11 January 2023, during the 2023 Centre Party leadership election, he was endorsed by the party's election committee as the candidate to succeed Annie Lööf, the incumbent leader of Centre Party.
 He was appointed party leader on 2 February, during a party meeting in Helsingborg.
 On 24 February 2025, Muharrem Demirok announced his resignation from his position as party leader and would remain in office until a successor was appointed.
 On 3 May 2025, Anna-Karin Hatt was elected as new party leader.